 For each language set uploaded into the platform, Relative Insight conducts a detailed linguistic analysis.
 Our natural language processing algorithms ‘read’ the text, identifying topics, grammar, emotions, words and phrases.
 The frequencies of each language element are then determined and normalised based on the size of the language set to enable ‘apples to apples’ comparisons between language sets of different sizes.

-It is calculated by dividing the normalised frequency of a particular word, topic, phrase, grammar or emotional element in the primary language set against the normalised frequency of the same element in the comparison language set.
+Relative difference is calculated by dividing the normalised frequency of a particular language element in one language set by the normalised frequency of the same element in the comparison language set(s).

 Understanding infinite (∞) relative differences